ChiquitaS1/Cybersecurity-Homelab-Portfolio/Lab1-Failed-Login-Investigation/README.md

 # Evidence & Screenshots

 ## Hydra Output
-✅ RDP (Remote Desktop Protoco) is reachable
+✅ RDP (Remote Desktop Protocol) is reachable

 ✅ hyrda connects to Windows

 ✅ username/password correct

-❌ User is not allowed to login through Remote Destop
+❌ User is not allowed to login through Remote Desktop

 <img width="848" height="421" alt="Kali Hydra Results Ping but user not allowed to log in" src="https://github.com/user-attachments/assets/52cf8f6a-a792-4161-aa9c-c64e1dcb7963" />

 ## Windows Event Viewer Logs

 Successful factors:
-1. Logon Type 2 (Network) - confirms this is a network logon and not manaual typing at the screen
+1. Logon Type 2 (Network) - confirms this is a network logon and not manual typing at the screen
 2. Timing and Event Count
 3. Identifying the attack:
         Source Network Address,